Psychedelics and ADHD

 Definition and Symptoms of ADHD

 The symptoms of ADHD are divided into two types: inattentive and hyperactive-impulsive.
-Inattention involves lack of detail, difficulty concentrating, forgetfulness, and trouble organizing activities.
+Inattention involves a lack of detail, difficulty concentrating, forgetfulness, and trouble organizing activities.
 Hyperactivity and impulsivity involve squirming, interrupting conversations, talking a lot, and acting without thinking.

 A study on mice showed that multiple doses of psilocybin could help improve cognitive flexibility.
 More research is needed to find out if psychedelics are safe and effective to treat ADHD in humans.
 But many researchers think this field is promising!
 Who knew that psychedelics could be more psychedelic than the drugs themselves?